NW AL K-12 STEM Programs

 Change a child’s story suffering from trauma.

 Rebekah’s Angels was founded to provide mental health treatment to children and families suffering from trauma.
-Through an extensive application process, we will evaluate each individual need, and finance trauma-focused therapy.
+Through an extensive application process, we will evaluate each individual need, and we will finance trauma-focused therapy for the child.
 Rebekah’s Angels believes the mental health of our children today, determines their success for the future.

 Addiction Speakers List

 Substance use & abuse and addiction are an on-going, perhaps even growing problem in our nation and community.
 We have requested from the community, volunteer speakers willing to come to schools, youth and other community organizations to tell their use, abuse, addiction & recovery stories to those who need to hear it and to encourage them not to follow those paths.
 This may be their story or someone else’s (with permission, where applicable) about alcohol, nicotine, illegal &/or prescription drugs.